-My responsibility is to conduct the review in accordance with Statements on Standards for Accounting and Review Services promulgated by the Services Committee of the AICPA.
-Those standards require me to perform procedures to obtain limited assurance as a basis for reporting whether I am aware of any material modifications that should be made to the financial statements for them to be in accordance with accounting principles generally accepted in the United States of America.
-I believe that the results of my procedures provide a reasonable basis for my conclusion.
+Our responsibility is to conduct the review in accordance with Statements on Standards for Accounting and Review Services promulgated by the Services Committee of the AICPA.
+Those standards require us to perform procedures to obtain limited assurance as a basis for reporting whether we are aware of any material modifications that should be made to the financial statements for them to be in accordance with accounting principles generally accepted in the United States of America.
+We believe that the results of our procedures provide a reasonable basis for our conclusion.

-I am required to be independent of Ward Three Fire Protection District of Jackson Parish and to meet my other ethical responsibilities, in accordance with the relevant ethical requirements related to my review.
+We are required to be independent of Ward Three Fire Protection District of Jackson Parish and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements related to our review.